AbasToken/ABAS_Miner_Code/ABAS_Miner_v5/README.md

   privateKey              (Solo only) Miner's private key

+  MinABASperMint          (Solo only) Miner's minimum amount of ABAS to recieve per Mint.  (default: 3.5 ABAS)

   gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price)

   gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624)